 The money that you deposit into the account works as a guarantee to the German government.
 It shows that you’ll be able to provide for yourself during your studies without having to rely on help from the government.

-International students need to open up a blocked account as part of their visa, or residence permit application as it proves that they have the financial resources to support themselves.
-It’s an account that you deposit a large sum of money to that will help you with your day-to-day living expenses while studying in Germany.
+International students usually need a blocked account as part of their student visa or residence permit application.
+It proves that you have enough financial resources to cover your living expenses during your studies.

 This is an essential part of the visa application that all internationals will be asked to do.
-Although there are some other ways that you could prove your finances, opening a blocked bank account is the most common way to do it.
+Although there are alternative ways to prove financial means, a blocked account remains the most commonly accepted and fastest option for visa processing.

-Yes, if you are planning to attend a Studienkolleg, you’ll be asked to submit funds to a blocked account as part of your student visa application.
+Yes.
+If you are planning to attend a Studienkolleg, you will generally need to provide proof of funds via a blocked account as part of your visa application.

 Check out our Studienkolleg preparatory course (Prep4University)